National Liberation Front (Macedonia): Greek Civil War

-The Provisional Government, founded in 1947, was in political and military control of 70% of the mainland (from Evros to Peloponnese) and partial control of the mountainous areas and most of the islands.
+The Provisional Democratic Government, founded in 1947, was in political and military control of 70% of the mainland (from Evros to Peloponnese) and partial control of the mountainous areas and most of the islands.
 During 1947 and until the spring of 1948, the National Army was mainly barricaded in Athens and other major Greek cities, and held the plains (Thessaly and Thessaloniki).
 DSE was then an army of nearly 40,000 fighters and benefited from a strong network of sympathizers in all rural villages – especially the mountainous areas.
-Its HQ was in Mount Vitsi, near the border with Yugoslavia.Two more Area HQs were stationed in Middle Greece (Mount Pindos) and Peloponnese (Mount Taiget).
+Its HQ was in Mount Vitsi, near the border with Yugoslavia.
+Two more Area HQs of DSE were stationed at Pindus and Peloponnese (Mount Taygetos).

+Ethnic Macedonians fought in the Greek Civil War and made a significant contribution to the initial victories of the DSE.
+Their significance, however, rose as the conflict progressed due to their increased numbers within the DSE.
+However, when the Tito–Stalin split arose, Yugoslavia (and the Socialist Republic of Macedonia) closed its border to the DSE, as both the NOF and the DSE supported the Soviet line.

 At the end of the war, nearly 20,000 fighters have been either killed or captured by the National Army after the fighting in Peloponnese.
 Same situation was encountered in nearly all the islands, and in Thrace.
-By the beginning of 1949, in the last stage of the war, the Provisional Government was confined to the mountains of Pindos, Grammos, and Vitsi.
-The DSE was numbered at 22,000 fighters, out of which 14,000 were ethnic Macedonians.
+By the beginning of 1949, in the last stage of the war, the Provisional Government was confined to the mountains of Pindos, Grammos, and Vitsi, and out of the DSE fighters more than 14,000 were ethnic Macedonians.
+Alexandros Zaouses in his research book Η Τραγική αναμέτρηση, 1945–1949 – Ο μύθος και η αλήθεια, states that out of the 22,000 DSE fighters, 14,000 were Slav-Macedonians.
+This number is confirmed by C. M. Woodhouse in his book "The Struggle for Greece, 1941–1949".
+Nevertheless, considerable debate continues to exist over the numbers, particularly as Woodhouse relied extensively on official Greek and British documents for his numbers. Αccording to ethnic Macedonian sources, at mid-1949 two-thirds of the DSE was composed of ethnic Macedonians.